Scientist of the Year Award

 Dr. Chris McIntyre

 Dr. Chis McIntyre is a world expert and leader in the fields of nephrology and applied imaging, with focus on cardiac injury due to dialysis.
-Cardiac stunning, one of the major causes for the development of cardiorenal syndrome type IV, was discovered by Dr. McIntyre in YEAR.
-Dr. McIntyre’s research has improved the prognosis and quality of life of patients with end-stage kidney disease on renal replacement therapy around the world.
+Cardiac stunning, one of the major causes for the development of cardiorenal syndrome type IV, was discovered by Dr. McIntyre.
+His research has improved the prognosis and quality of life of patients with end-stage kidney disease on renal replacement therapy around the world.

 As the director of the Kidney Clinical Research Unit (KCRU), Dr. McIntyre has created a well-integrated, diverse, multidisciplinary research team focused largely on the pathophysiology of chronic kidney disease (CKD) that affects the cardio vascular system, brain, liver, and gastrointestinal structure and function.
 Dr. McIntyre’s has made patient and public engagement central to the research conducted at KCRU.